Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Introduction

-Subtractive and divisive adaptation models have been qualitatively related before \cite{Wilson93,Cowan02}.
-Both models have been shown to have similar advantages in information-theoretic terms: univariate local histogram equalization in Wilson-Cowan \cite{Bertalmio14} and multivariate probability density factorization in Divisive Normalization \cite{Malo06a,Malo10}.
+Subtractive and divisive adaptation models have been qualitatively related before~\cite{Wilson93,Cowan02}.
+Both models have been shown to have similar advantages in information-theoretic terms: the Wilson-Cowan interaction in a neural layer uniformizes the probability density of the responses~\cite{Bertalmio14}, and there is less redundancy among them~\cite{Gomez19}.
+Similarly, Divisive Normalization layers reduce the relations between the responses~\cite{Malo06a}, factorize the joint probability of the responses~\cite{Malo10}, and maximize the transmitted information from the input~\cite{Malo20,Malo22}.
 Additionally, both models provide similar descriptions of pattern discrimination \cite{Wilson93,Bertalmio17}.
 However, despite all these similarities, no direct analytical correspondence has been established between these models yet.

-In this paper, we assume that the psychophysical behavior described by Divisive Normalization comes from underlying neural interactions that follow the Wilson-Cowan equation.
+In this paper, we assume that the psychophysical behavior described by Divisive Normalization comes from underlying neural interactions that follow the Wilson-Cowan equations.
 In particular, we identify the Divisive Normalization response with the stationary regime of a Wilson-Cowan system.
-From this identification we derive an expression for the Divisive Normalization kernel in terms of the interaction kernel of the Wilson-Cowan equation.
+From this identification we derive an expression for the Divisive Normalization kernel in terms of the interaction kernel of the Wilson-Cowan equations.